-At the end of the day, all of us want to get home safe.
-Whether we are driving, taking public transit, or walking, we want to arrive safely to our destination.
+At the end of the day, all of us want to get home safely.
+Whether we are driving, taking public transit, or walking, we want to arrive safely at our destination.
 If you were to take a quiz on which of those three modes of transportation was the most dangerous you may be inclined to say driving.
 We all know car accidents happen frequently.
 However, our pedestrian accident lawyer at the Law Offices of Howard Craig Kornberg wants you to know that while pedestrian accidents are less frequent they are more fatal.

 Whether you are walking to the story, through your neighborhood, or to work, you deserve to feel safe.
 Whether you are a child at play or an elderly getting the mail, you deserve to feel protected.
 Whenever a pedestrian is injured it is not just the victim who is hurt.
 The family and friends of the victim feel the pain too.
 Getting injured due to an accident can prevent you from maintaining your job and getting the income you need to survive.
 An injury can mean big medical bills.
 If your injury was severe enough then you may have chronic pain which means constant medical bills.
 Your future can change in an instant.
 Unfortunately, in San Bernardino, pedestrians are experiencing more risk not less.